DestinyG-beep/moringapathway/README.md

-# Getting Started with Create React App
+# Moringa Pathway Front-End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the front-end for the Moringa Pathway application, which helps users manage job applications, access resources, and more.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Technologies Used

+- React
+- Redux Toolkit
+- Axios
+- React Router
+- Styled Components
+- CSS
+- HTML

+## Frontend
+the app is live on https://moringa-pathway-front-end-tau.vercel.app/
+## Backend Server

+The backend server for this application is deployed on Render and can be accessed at: [https://jwt-8im5.onrender.com](https://jwt-8im5.onrender.com)

 ## Available Scripts